Bijay Mohanty: Personal life

-Mohanty was born in 1950 at Pandiri, Kendrapara and brought up in Baripada, Mayurbhanj, Odisha.
+Mohanty was born in 1950 in an aristocratic Karan family at Pandiri, Kendrapara and brought up in Baripada, Mayurbhanj, Odisha.
 He started acting during his school days while studying at M.K.C High School.
 After his graduation with BA, he joined the National School of Drama.
 He passed successfully from the NSD with classmates like Naseeruddin Shah, Raj Babbar, and Om Puri etc. He acted in the theatres and stayed in Delhi up to 1975.
 After returning to Odisha, he devoted himself to directing plays.

-Married life

 Bijay was married to Tandra Ray, an actress in the Odia film industry.
 The couple acted in a number of films opposite each other.
 They have one daughter.